Collection Overview

 Kanchipuram is a mid sized city in the northwest of Tamil Nadu.
 The surrounding area is rich with ancient weaving tradition - most famous is the richly brocaded Kanchi silk sari.
 Wide borders of colored threads and or zari, and striped style pallus woven in a simple tribal style are hallmarks of this style.
 Fashion demands have varied the style pallette of the region and the Kanchipuram weavers are now producing modern as well as ancient designs and sometimes an interesting mix of the two.

 Kanchi silk is generally handspun, giving the cloth a slightly variegated sheen, best described at going in the direction of dupioni silk, but much less textured.
-The guage varies a bit, but the classic Kanchi silk is a heavier guage and fabled to last a lifetime.
+The gauge varies a bit, but the classic Kanchi silk is a heavier gauge and fabled to last a lifetime.

 Orissa Ikat silk sarees

-Metallic finish and heavy guage silk with delightful yarn dyed patterning.
-The shiney and burnished metal finish of the silk sari is it's most obvious appeal and is only possible through using the locally produced silk fiber.
+Metallic finish and heavy gauge silk with delightful yarn dyed patterning.
+The shiny and burnished metal finish of the silk sari is it's most obvious appeal and is only possible through using the locally produced silk fiber.
 Heavy threadwork borders and pallus add to the overall effect of geometric ikat patterning.
 You can read more about ikat in the Orissa pages of the safari.

 Silk Printed Sarees